What is Epclusa?

 General information about the safe and effective use of Epclusa

-Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
+Medicines are sometimes prescribed for purposes other than those listed in a Patient Information guide.
 Do not use Epclusa for a condition for which it was not prescribed.
 Do not give Epclusa to other people, even if they have the same symptoms you have.
 It may harm them.

 You can ask your healthcare provider or pharmacist for information about Epclusa that is written for health professionals.